YoussefRaad-mathecon/Master-s-Thesis/README.md

 # Master's Thesis: The Black-Scholes Option Pricing Model - A Markov-Switching Extension

 ## Overview
 This Master's thesis explores extensions to the Black-Scholes option pricing model as a frequent critique of said model is it lack of adaptivity to economical turbulent environments.
 The extensions are via continuous and discrete state-space models often called Markov regime-switching models.
-The analysis is done using S\&P 500 data.
+The analysis is done using S\&P 500 price data and total return data.

+**Practical Information**
+- Author: Youssef Raad
+- Supervisor: Rolf Poulsen
+- Date: 22<sup>th<sup> December 2025

 ## Repository Structure
 ```